openconnect/ocserv/README.md

 $ ./configure && make
 ```

-In addition to the prerequisites listed above, building from git requires
-the following packages: autoconf, automake, autogen, git2cl, and xz.

 Note that the system's autogen version must match the included libopts
 version on the development system, if the included libopts library is to